-In your next marketing newsletter you’re promoting a free social media email course.
+In your next promotional email newsletter you’re promoting a free social media course.
 You add a button in your email that says “Send me the course” and redirect it to a new “Thank You” landing page that’s specifically created for this course.

 In a new workflow, you use the Thank You page URL and set it as your link trigger.
 Now you can start building the social media email course automation.
 Each time someone clicks the button in your newsletter and lands on the Thank You page, the workflow will be activated.

-Note: If you’re using our landing page builder, in both instances you’ll want to remove the Form block if you have this in your layout.
+Note: If you’re using our landing page builder, you’ll want to remove the Form block if you have this in your layout.
 This is because you don’t need a Success page (the second tab in the landing page editor), but only the Thank You page.